 How do we make justice an integral part of the gospel proclamation?
 David Fitch has written a couple of articles on the topic.
-In Part 1, he urges Christians to see the gospel as more than individual salvation.
-In Part 2, he shows what justice can look like in the local church:
+In

 The main culprit here is that we pastors teach justice as a concept instead of a practice.
 For instance, we often make justice about the concept of individual rights or equal opportunity.
 It's an easy default move when we don't have visible justice going on in the local body itself.
 Yet defining justice in this way, as a concept born out of democracy and capitalism, individual rights or equal opportunity, too easily enables us to forget about doing justice in our local church by deflecting attention to national arguments.
 If we wish to see justice take shape in our midst we must go beyond rights to seek the simple righteousness of God fulfilled in our immediate locale.
 I remember becoming an advocate (along with others in our church) for someone who was poor and an ex-convict who was unable to pay the rent.
 He and his wife were being evicted out of their apartment.
 We could have advocated renter's rights.
 We could have brought the person to a point of contention between himself, the owner of the apartment and the church.
 Or we could bring everyone around a table to discuss the situation (even though the building owner had never been to our church gathering).
 We could pray, confess sin, seek reconciliation, offer to step in and make things right.
 We did the latter, with coffee and pastries.
 The building owner was amazed.
 He forgave two months rent.
 I saw a miracle happen there that changed the ethos of our entire church.
 Perhaps now we were ready to make a statement about renter’s rights on a larger scale.